cljstron/cljstron/docs/STRUCTURE.md

     │  ├oo ['@user plugs']              User plug @user name directory (can have multiple plugs) │  │   └oo ['plug name']            User plug repository │  └oo ['plug name']                Non user plug repository (can have multiple plugs)
-### Resources For Library
+### Resources For Renderers
-    ├── ['resources']                   Public HTML root directory for the renderer │   ├── [css]                       CSS directory for application │   ├== [js]                        Compiled AOT, cache an executables for renderer │   │   ├++ [cljs-runtime]          Library and runtime for renderer │   │   ├++ manifest.json           Manifest of libraries and runtime │   │   └== lib.js                  The compiled library for the renderer │   ├── index.html                  Empty page to create content from javascript
+    ├── ['resources']                   Public HTML root directory for the renderer │   ├── [css]                       CSS directory for application │   ├== [js]                        Compiled AOT, cache an executables for renderer │   │   ├++ [cljs-runtime]          Library and runtime for renderer │   │   ├++ manifest.json           Manifest of libraries and runtime │   │   └== lib.js                  The compiled library for the renderer │   └── index.html                  Empty page to create content from javascript
-### Resources For Dev And Debug
+### Resources For Main
-    │   └== main.js                     The compiled main program of the application
+    ├== main.js                         The compiled main program of the application
 ### Sources
     └── ['src']                         Sources root
         ├── [cljstron]                  Root of cljstron library